 - a.
-Is considered in good standing with the program, and continues as such though in a different volunteer capacity. - Has accrued 10 or more years as an active Master Gardener in good standing and/ or reported 250 or more volunteer hours as confirmed by the state database. - Assumes the title of "SDSU Extension Master Gardener Emeritus" and remains a member of the EMG program. - d.
-May continue to volunteer as he or she is able, but is not required to report volunteer hours or meet a minimum annual volunteer hour requirement. - e.
+Is considered in good standing with the program. - b.
+Has accrued 10 or more years as an active Master Gardener in good standing and/ or reported 250 or more volunteer hours as confirmed by the state database. - c.
+Assumes the title of "SDSU Extension Master Gardener Emeritus" and remains a member of the EMG program. - May continue to volunteer as he or she is able, but is not required to report volunteer hours or meet a minimum annual volunteer hour requirement. - e.
 Is no longer eligible for awards recognizing hours volunteered or years of service. - f.
 May attend meetings, continuing education classes and conferences. - g.
-Has access to Extension-provided resources such as websites, listservs, and education events.
+Has access to Extension-provided resources such as websites, listservs and education events.